JakeC007/JakeC007/README.md

 Feel free to click through [my website](https://jakec007.github.io/) for more on me and what I do.

-### A snapshot of Jake (last updated Jan 4, 2023)
+### A snapshot of Jake (last updated Feb 1, 2023)
-- Busy with CHI re-reviews
-- Waiting to hear back on my own CHI submissions
+- My paper Uncovering Privacy and Security Challenges In K-12 Schools was accepted to CHI23!
+[Here is the DOI which should be live soon-ish!]( https://doi.org/10.1145/3544548.3580777)
-- Spinning up a new project!
+- I'm spinning up a new project!

 <!--